giacomoorsini/Cell_types_classification_with_ML_from_single-cell_sequencing/README.md

-# Prediction of cell types in mouse heart tissue from single cell RNA sequencing data with two different machine learning models: Random Forest and Multilayer Perceptron (MLP) neural network
+# Prediction of cell types in mouse heart tissue from single-cell RNA sequencing data with two different machine learning models: Random Forest and Multilayer Perceptron (MLP) neural network

 This repository contains the code used for the final project of the Advanced Machine Learning course of the Masters of Bioinformatics at Bologna University.